nurpax/blog/posts/sqlite-simple-benchmarking.md

 Thus the expectation is that their cost should be roughly the same as in the C version of this benchmark.

-No matter how bad a compiler you might have, there's no way that the simple Haskell code around `sqlite3_step` and `sqlite3_column_int` would add up to 840 clocks per row.
+No matter how bad a compiler you might have, there's no way the simple Haskell code around `sqlite3_step` and `sqlite3_column_int` would add up to 840 clocks per row.

 Turns out FFI call overhead dominated this benchmark.
 It was possible to reduce this overhead by using the `unsafe` FFI calling convention